mnborges/wcquiz/README.md

 ### :bangbang: Prerequisites

 To get started [Docker Desktop](https://www.docker.com/products/docker-desktop) should be installed in your machine.
-Plus, if you use Windows and want to use Laravel's built-in interface solution, [Sail](https://github.com/laravel/sail), to run the project using [Docker](https://docker.com), windows Subsystem for Linux 2 (WSL2) must be installed and enabled.
-For more information view [Laravel documention](https://laravel.com/docs/9.x#laravel-and-docker).
+Plus, if you use Windows, Windows Subsystem for Linux 2 (WSL2) must be installed and enabled.
+Detailed instructions can be found in the [Microsoft documentation](https://learn.microsoft.com/en-us/windows/wsl/install).
+For more information check out the [Laravel documention](https://laravel.com/docs/9.x#laravel-and-docker).

 <!-- Run Locally -->

 ### :running: Run Locally

-If you wish to use Sail on windows systems, launch Windows Terminal and begin a new terminal session for your WSL2 Linux operating system.
+If you are on Windows, you should [run your Linux distribution](https://learn.microsoft.com/en-us/windows/wsl/install#ways-to-run-multiple-linux-distributions-with-wsl).

 1. Clone the project